crachecode/prestajine/README.md

 ## Requirements

 Prestajine requires PHP 5.6 or higher.
-It works with any version of Prestashop.
+It works with any version of PrestaShop.
 Its cache functionality can make use of Apache mod_rewrite, it also allows simpler image URLs, but Apache should not be mandatory.
 Tajine has not been tested with any other HTTP server though.

 ## Installation

  1. Download [this zip](https://packages.crachecode.net/prestajine/prestajine_latest.zip).

- 2. Upload it from Prestashop administration panel :
+ 2. Upload it from PrestaShop administration panel :
  `Module and services` -> `Add a new module` -> `choose a file` -> `upload this module`

  3. Install it :